Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 November 2025 19.58.12 UTC
+- WIB: Selasa, 18 November 2025 20.38.35 UTC
-- WITA: Selasa, 18 November 2025 20.58.12 UTC
+- WITA: Selasa, 18 November 2025 21.38.35 UTC
-- WIT: Selasa, 18 November 2025 21.58.12 UTC
+- WIT: Selasa, 18 November 2025 22.38.35 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: success
+Kategori: friendship